 “I think as of late there has been a reluctance to speak out on this issue,” he added, “and that’s why I was really delighted that they chose to take a strong

-harsh or corrosive in tone
+harsh, bitter, or malicious in tone

 American Jews have long had a vigorous, and sometimes